Drop/Add and start of term information

 In general, courses from the departments listed above count toward the area of inquiry specified.
 Exceptions will be noted in the individual course description (found in the University Catalog, the First-Year Course Offerings, and the Department/Program Description pages).

 Courses within the Division of University Studies also count toward the areas of inquiry requirement when crosslisted with a department.
-For instance, MIST 252 AX, Muslim Societies in Motion, is crosslisted as ANTH 252 AX and therefore counts toward the Social Relations, Institutions, and Agents area of inquiry.
+For instance, MIST 262 AX, Islam in Our Post-9/11 World, is crosslisted as RELG 262 AX and therefore counts toward the Human Thought & Expression area of inquiry.
 If a non-crosslisted course within the Division of University Studies counts toward an area of inquiry requirement, it will be noted in the course description.
-For instance, FMST 200/200L, Introduction to Film and Media Studies, counts toward the Human Thought and Expression area of inquiry.
+For instance, NAST 150, Introduction to Native American and Indigenous Studies, counts toward the Social Relations, Institutions, & Agents area of inquiry.

 Colgate uses a course credit system (rather than semester or quarter hours).
 Most courses are 1.0 course credit, however, there are some courses that award fractional credit (0.50 or 0.25).
 In addition, some courses have required co-requisites that carry fractional credit.
 An example is General Chemistry I. If a student registers for CHEM 101 (1.0 credit) they will also register for the laboratory section, CHEM 101L (0.25 credits).